 The FFA will normally be equivalent to 2.5% of the transferable costs total.
 However, FFA on grants is provided at the discretion of the Trust.
-The FFA will not be provided on some grant schemes, will not be provided for ring-fenced funds (including fellows’ salaries; student stipends; studentship course fees; health insurance; and any personal overseas allowances), and will be subject to a maximum ceiling of £50 000 per grant.
+The FFA will only be provided on studentship and training and intermediate fellowships, and will not be provided for ring-fenced funds (including fellows’ salaries; student stipends; studentship course fees; health insurance; and any personal overseas allowances), and will be subject to a maximum ceiling of £50 000 per grant.
 The FFA will be added, where appropriate, by the Trust.

 For other grant schemes, where FFAs are not provided, support for publication costs (with the exception of open access), formal transferable skills and personal development training, and PhD student fees for individuals employed on a Trust grant, may be requested in the application.

 The funds requested on an application must be based on current known costs.
 Figures for Year 1 may include known pay awards that will take place during the first year (or an assumed percentage, equivalent to our current inflation allowance where the scheduled pay award has not yet been confirmed).
 An allowance for inflation from Year 2 onwards will be added, where appropriate, by the Trust.

 Normal page charges or costs for colour prints in journals can be met from the Flexible Funding Allowance on each grant.

-Note: for awards made from 1 October 2011, publication costs will only be met through the FFA on studentships and training and intermediate fellowships.
-For other grants schemes where FFAs will no longer be provided, support for reasonable page and/or colour publication costs may be requested in the application.
+Publication costs will only be met through the FFA on studentships and training and intermediate fellowships.
+For other grants schemes where FFAs is not provided, support for reasonable page and/or colour publication costs may be requested in the application.